katerina-tw/tw-spark-bootcamp/scripts/README.md

 1 .
 Firstly, we need to create spark session.
 In Jupyter notebook press New button on the right and choose 'Python 3' option from drop down list.
  Copy and paste the code below into the opened page and press Run.
-It will initialize a new spark session for application 'SparkBootcampApp'
+It will initialize a new spark session for application 'SparkBootcampApp'.
+The very first initialization of spark session is taking time, so, please, be patient before output of the command appears.
+ The subsequent runs with already created Spark Session are way more faster.
 ```
 from pyspark.sql import SparkSession
 spark = SparkSession.builder.appName("SparkBootcampApp").getOrCreate()